John Bucy III

-John Harden Bucy III is an American businessman and politician serving as a member of the Texas House of Representatives for the 136th District, which includes Northwest Austin, Cedar Park, Pflugerville, Round Rock, and the Brushy Creek area in Williamson County.
+John Harden Bucy III is an American businessman and politician serving as a member of the Texas House of Representatives for the 136th district, which includes Northwest Austin, Cedar Park, Pflugerville, Round Rock, and the Brushy Creek area in Williamson County.

 Political career

 Bucy was sworn into the Texas House on January 8, 2019, after winning the November 2018 general election with 53 percent of the vote.
 He defeated incumbent Republican Tony Dale, in a re-match of their 2014 race.
 In 2020, he defeated Republican Mike Guevara and Libertarian Brian Elliott with 53 percent of the vote to win re-election to a second term.
-Bucy recently won re-election by his largest margin yet, defeating Republican Michelle Evans and Libertarian Burton Culley with 61 percent of the vote, a 25 point margin of victory.
+In 2022 Bucy won re-election by his largest margin, defeating Republican Michelle Evans and Libertarian Burton Culley with 61 percent of the vote.

 Prior to his election to the Texas House of Representatives, Bucy was chair of the Williamson County Democratic Party, winning multiple city council races in Austin, Cedar Park, Georgetown, and Round Rock, as well as the first county commissioner's seat in nearly 20 years.
 He was elected in March 2016 and served until he resigned to run for office on December 6, 2017.

-A life-long Democrat, Bucy has previously volunteered as a block captain for former President Barack Obama and as a Democratic Party Precinct Chair.
-He was co-founder of the Western WilCo Dems Club and served as Legislative Liaison for the Texas Democratic Party County Chairs Association.
+Bucy volunteered as a block captain for former President Barack Obama and as a Democratic Party Precinct Chair.
+He was co-founder of the Western WilCo Dems Club and served as legislative liaison for the Texas Democratic Party County Chairs Association.
 In 2020, Bucy was named co-chair of the Platform Committee at the Texas Democratic Party State Convention.